Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: Phase space behaviour

 In the particular case $\epsGR = 0$ these are simply contours of constant $H_1^*$ --- see Figures 4, 5, 6 \& 7 of Paper II.
 In that (non-GR) case, one finds that two distinct phase space orbit families are possible for $\Gamma>0$: circulating orbits, which run over all $\omega \in (-\pi, \pi)$, and librating orbits, which loop around fixed points located at $(\omega=\pm\pi/2, e=e_\mathrm{f})$, where $e_\mathrm{f} \equiv (1-j_\mathrm{f}^2)^{1/2}$ and

 see Paper II, equation (12).
 These fixed points correspond to non-trivial solutions to the system of equations $\md j/\md t = 0$, $\md \omega/\md t = 0$.
 For $\Gamma > 0$ --- i.e. in the important regimes \eqref{eqn:Gamma_I}-\eqref{eqn:Gamma_II} --- fixed points \textit{always} exist in the phase portrait provided $\Theta$ is small enough (which can be achieved e.g. by starting with sufficiently large inclination).
-The precise requirement for that is (Paper II, \S2.2)
+Note that this is not generally true for $\epsGR \neq 0$, as we will see below.
+The precise requirement for fixed points to exist when $\epsGR=0$ is (Paper II, \S2.2)

-In \S\ref{sec:High_ecc_behaviour} we will be interested exclusively in situations where some fraction of binaries can reach eccentricities very close to unity (i.e. $1-e \ll 1$).
-Given that $\Theta = (1-e^2)\cos^2 i$ is conserved, a necessary condition for this is that $\Theta \ll 1$.
-For $\Gamma > 0$, fixed points always exist for sufficiently small $\Theta$ when $\epsilon_\mathrm{GR} = 0$.
-Neither this nor the existence of fixed points exclusively at $\omega=\pi/2$ are generally true for $\epsGR \neq 0$, as we will see below.